dstagner63/D3-Challenge/README.md

 ![Example screenshot](./img/screenshot.png)

 ## Technologies
-* JavaScript - version 1.0
+* JavaScript
-* HTML- version 2.0
+* HTML
-* D3 - version 3.0
+* D3

 ## Setup
-Describe how to install / setup your local environement / add link to demo version.
+To run the visualization, use 'python -m http.server'.
+This will host the 'localhost:8000' in your web browser.

 ## Code Examples
 Show examples of usage: